bill-lliu/spacestagram/README.md

 ### Session Saving

 - "Liked" photos will persist through reloads until user "unlikes" them (or until browser cache & cookies are cleared)

+### Search Support

+- Users may choose to view post from a specific day using searchbar and "Search" button
+- Users may return to viewing this week's most recent posts using the "Home" button

 ### Chronological Ordering